Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/crafting.md

 # December 19th, 2019 Livestream
 * [Q&A: Can we put the "Nani‽" back in?](../../transcriptions/yt-sn0yrFw_Lfw.md) https://www.youtube.com/watch?v=sn0yrFw_Lfw
 * [Q&A: Favourite problem to solve in the UI so far?](../../transcriptions/yt-cONX37SiszU.md) https://www.youtube.com/watch?v=cONX37SiszU

+# August 25th, 2020 Livestream
+* Q&A: Water Extractors need to snap to grid https://clips.twitch.tv/ExuberantAmorphousCarrotNononoCat
+* Q&A: Set a specific Foundation as the keystone https://clips.twitch.tv/GoodAnimatedSproutPipeHype
+* Q&A: Grid- a radius would be perfect https://clips.twitch.tv/GeniusConcernedEggDogFace